 Place a small piece of masking tape or a spare threaded connector to seal off the 1/2" threaded hole in the top of the column and paint the assembly from the tee connector up.
 The bottom is going to be below ground, so don't waste your paint on that.
 I use Rustoleum spray paint because I think it is the best no matter what you are painting.

 The final piece to assemble is the spray head itself in the 1/2" hole in the top.
-If you use the Rain Bird head, it is a 1/2" threaded hole and be sure to use sealer on the connection.
+If you use the Rain Bird head, it has a 1/2" threaded shaft.
+Be sure to use sealer on the connection.
 If you choose a different head, you should match the adapter to your choice.

 Step 3: Installation